Ever wondered if you can scruff a rabbit?

 2.)
 Remain Calm And Quiet

-Rabbits are hyperactive in nature and are very reserved and sensitive to sudden movements and loud noises in their environment.
+Rabbits are hyperactive, reserved, and sensitive to sudden movements and loud noises in their environment.

 While handling your rabbits, maintain a gentle voice while talking to them and endeavor to avoid sudden movements that can frighten them.